E-cigarette, or Vaping, Product Use Associated Lung Injury

 Multiple reports of sudden, and severe lung illness associated with vaping began to be noticed by physicians across the United States in June of 2019.
-Vaping-Associated Pulmonary Injuries (VAPI) have now been reported by physicians in multiple states, including California, as well as here in San Diego County.
-The specific cause of VAPI has not yet been identified, but is being investigated by local, state, and federal health officials.
+E-cigarette, or Vaping, Product Use Associated Lung Injuries (EVALI) have now been reported by physicians in multiple states, including California, as well as here in San Diego County.
+EVALI is also known as Vaping-Associated Pulmonary Injury (VAPI).
+The specific cause of EVALI has not yet been identified, but is being investigated by local, state, and federal health officials.

-People experiencing VAPI typically report a cough, difficulty breathing, fever, and sometimes vomiting and diarrhea.
+People experiencing EVALI typically report a cough, difficulty breathing, fever, and sometimes vomiting and diarrhea.
 In many cases, the person is originally thought to have an infection, but no evidence of infection or other explanation for the pulmonary disease has been found.
+However, the CDC has identified vitamin E acetate as a chemical of concern among people with EVALI.
+Vitamin E is sometimes used as an additive, most notably as a thickening agent in THC containing vaping products.

 If you have recently used a vaping or e-cigarette product and are experiencing any of the following symptoms, please get medical care for additional evaluation and treatment: